kamensky-vlad/demo/README.md

 `docker tag hello-app.jar ${DockerhubID}/hello-app && docker push ${DockerhubID}/hello-app `

 # Need to do
-Automatic deployment to k8s and apply it on control node
+Automatic deployment to k8s and apply it on cluster

 Add k8s Service yaml